rahul-soshte/bramble-unity-mod/dan/README.md

 ```

 7. After that click on Gradle at the right hand side of Android Studio.
-Add image here.
 ![Android Library Module](images/1403.png)
 Then click on Chunkbreaker -> createFullJarRelease
 Then copy the Chunkbreaker/build/full_jar/release/createFullJarRelease/full.jar in Unity's Android/Plugins/